| | | | | | |

 • Mix a savory raita or have methi paratha with dahi (yogurt) sweetened with sugar.
 Methi paratha with curd is a classic union!

 • Methi paratha with chutney is a real crowd-pleaser.
-There are many options: coriander chutney, tomato chutney, tamarind chutney, and even tomato ketchup are wonderful choices.
+There are many options: green chutney, tomato chutney, tamarind chutney, and even tomato ketchup are wonderful choices.

 • Mango pickle, green chili pickle, garlic pickle, or even lemon achar — is a fun combination, and methi paratha with pickles is always popular.